-- 1-3/4 cups masa harina corn flour
+- 1-¾ cups Masa harina corn flour

-- 1/2 teaspoon salt
+- ½ teaspoon Salt

-- 1/4 teaspoon granulated sugar
+- ¼ teaspoon Granulated sugar

-- 1-1/4 cups hot water
+- 1-¼ cups Hot water

 - Once the dough is done resting, begin rolling out golf-ball size dough balls.
 You should have 18. **When not working with the dough, place the damp kitchen towel over the dough so that it doesn't dry out.

 - Place one tortilla in the pan and cook for 45 seconds to 1 minute until the edges start to curl up.
-Flip with a spatulla and cook an additional 45 seconds. ***(Every heating element is different so yours may need less or more time.
+Flip with a spatula and cook an additional 45 seconds. ***(Every heating element is different so yours may need less or more time.
 Just monitor it.
 You will want a golden brown color on each side.)
-You will want to flatten tortillas and cook them all at the same time, so repeat the flattening step until all the dough is formed into tortillas.
+You will want to flatten tortillas and cook them all at the same time.
+Repeat the flattening step until all the dough is formed into tortillas.
 And cook until all the tortillas are cooked.

-- As tortillas are done cooking, remove them and placem in a tortilla warmer or on a plate with a kitchen towel on top.
-The moisiture will allow them to soften..
+- As tortillas are done cooking, remove them and place in a tortilla warmer or on a plate with a kitchen towel on top.
+The moisture will allow them to soften..